Congress Will Consider Proposal To Raise H-1B Minimum Wage To $100,000

 Re: (Score:2)

+A physician does not make more than 100K a year until well after residency which is 2 years long.
+These are jobs we need.

+I favor a 25% salary increase over the average market value for the said position.
+This way it is scalable and if someone really can not find talent truly and are not just cheaping out

 Something feels off about this.
-(Score:2)
+(Score:3)

 Something feels off about this.
 I want to make it clear I hated both Hillary and Trump and think they're equally dangerous.